 - With the smaller benefit, Medicare's expected 75-year revenue shortfall is $17.9 trillion -- since none of the drug proposals adds any revenues to Medicare.

-- When the hospital insurance program was instituted in 1965, the projected 1990 cost was $9 billion, but ended up being $67 billion -- more than seven times greater.
+Medicare spending has exceeded expectations from the beginning, says the Concord Coalition's Richard Jackson: When the hospital insurance program was instituted in 1965, the projected 1990 cost was $9 billion, but ended up being $67 billion -- more than seven times greater.

 - In 1988, when the Medicare home care program was established, the 1993 projected cost was $4 billion; the actual cost was $10 billion.